Kim Hye-yoon: 2022–2025: Breakthrough

 In 2022, The Girl on a Bulldozer was released theatrically, and Kim's performance as Goo Hye-young has received critical acclaim and garnered her several awards from award ceremonies such as the Blue Dragon Film Awards and Grand Bell Awards for Best New Actress, as well as the Rising Star Asia Award at the New York Asian Film Festival.
 Notably, Kim was also nominated for the Best New Actress Film category at the 59th Baeksang Arts Awards.
 With the film's success, Kim earned a total of ten nominations, winning six of them.
 Her achievements were further recognized by Forbes, which featured her in their Forbes 30 Under 30 list.

-After focusing on the promotion and production of The Girl on a Bulldozer and Ditto throughout 2022, Kim returned to the small screen with 2024 tvN's time slip drama Lovely Runner.
+After focusing on the promotion and production of her two films The Girl on a Bulldozer and Ditto throughout 2022, Kim returned to the small screen with 2024 tvN's time slip drama Lovely Runner.
 Her performance in the series garnered praise from both critics and audiences, with media outlets describing her as an "Actress You Can Trust" within the Korean entertainment industry.
 The role earned her first ever nomination for Best Actress category at the 61st Baeksang Arts Awards.
 She was also placed 30th under Forbes Korea Power Celebrity 40 list.

-In July 2024, Kim embarked on her "Hyeppiness" fan meeting tour, starting in Seoul and extending to international cities such as Yokohama, Osaka, Taipei, and Macau.

-Kim is slated to star in the upcoming SBS's fantasy drama Human from Today, set to premiere in 2026.
-She has also been confirmed to star in the upcoming horror film, tentatively titled Salmokji.